Boris Johnson further weakened by long-time aide’s resignation over Savile slur

 There were questions over whether Dougie Smith, who is Ms Mirza’s husband, will also quit as an aide to No 10.

-Earlier in the day, Chancellor Rishi Sunak refused to rule out a leadership bid if Mr Johnson is forced out over “partygate” allegations.
+Earlier in the day, Mr Sunak refused to rule out a leadership bid if Mr Johnson is forced out over “partygate” allegations.

 Seen as a likely frontrunner, Mr Sunak insisted the prospect of a leadership contest remained a “hypothetical situation” and the Prime Minister had his full support.